Gcastelo01/Company-Forecast/README.md

 To determine the value of a word, it is necessary to establish the context of a word, and wether it appears closer to "blue" or "red" in this context.
 This is achieved through some rough math, witch will not be explained here, though if you're interested in finding out more about the matter, StatQuest has some AMAZING content about PCA [here](https://www.youtube.com/watch?v=Lsue2gEM9D0).

+## Compiling and Running

+To compile, all that is necessary is to run make
+To run:
+  ./main

 # Licence